 The Bermuda Triangle is today’s biggest unsolved mystery.
-Often known as the Demon Triangle.
+Often known as the Devil Triangle.

-This is a North Atlantic Ocean triangular shaped field from Bermuda Island to Miami, USA and Puerto Rico.
+This is a North Atlantic Ocean triangular shaped field between USA and Puerto Rico.
 Within this triangle, hundreds of people and various vessels, ships and planes have gone missing.

 It’s not a little Bermuda Triangle.
 Actually it is very wide, covering an area of 440,000 miles of sea.

 That’s larger than the Rajasthan, Madhya Pradesh & Maharashtra combined area.